-How do I protect privacy and confidentiality while working remotely?
+Protecting privacy and confidentiality while working remotely

 Staff must be careful when sharing workspace and technology with others, such as family members and roommates.
 Ideally, you should have a separate workspace that other members of the household do not access.
 Log out of all systems when not in use, and clear your workspace of any paper documents when not in use.
 Paper files should be held securely as possible and safely filed when not being used.

 Phone conversations and video conference calls should be conducted privately, away from other members of your household, to maintain the privacy of sensitive information and the confidentiality of business information.
 Wearing headphones can also help ensure that those around you can’t overhear your conversation.

 When using software for online meetings, ensure that any workspace that is visible to meeting participants is clear of documents.
 If you are leading a meeting, and plan to share your screen, ensure you are logged out of all other systems and documents that are not required for the meeting to ensure you don’t share any additional information.